5680

 How CRAC Units Work to Keep Modern Computer Room Cool

 To achieve the air circulation necessary to keep the computer room cool, many technicians are placing racks in hot and cold configurations.
 They place their computers and racks on raised floors, two tiles apart, with their air intakes facing each other.
 CRAC units pump cool air through perforated floor tiles between the racks, the computers and racks intake the cool air and exhaust hot air into the opposing, hot aisle.
+In some cases, CRAH units assist by adjusting airflow dynamics to prevent excess heat accumulation.

 It's even become common to take advantage of the space above computers and racks, and make another "hot aisle" of the room's ceiling, where heat normally escapes and hovers.